keijiro/unity-audio-spectrum/README.md

 #### float[] MeanLevels

-The array which provides the mean level of the each band.
+The array which provides the mean level for a short period of the time.
+These values respond slower than real-time values and suit for make smooth animations.